omarreis/vsop2013/planetfun/README.md

 # Planet textures

-Planets are represented by TSpheres with light reflecting surfaces ( TLightMaterialSource ) The Texture property is a bitmap that is mapped to the sphere sphere.
+Planets are represented by TSpheres with light reflecting surfaces ( TLightMaterialSource ) The Texture property is a bitmap that is mapped to the sphere.

 Planet textures are *not* included in this repository.
-TForm planets have blank textures.
+Design time objects have blank textures.
-Textures are loaded on FormCreate (except for sky background textures, which are included - see Documents folder for deployment info )
+Textures are loaded at runtime on FormCreate.

-PlanetFun lanet textures come from the website:
+PlanetFun planet textures come from the website:

 *Solar System Scope*   https://www.solarsystemscope.com/textures/